open-telemetry/opentelemetry-specification/specification/error-handling.md

 One good example of such telemetry is a `Span` exporter that indicates how much time exporters spend uploading telemetry.
 Another example may be a metric exposed by a `SpanProcessor` that describes the current queue size of telemetry data to be uploaded.

-## Exceptions from the rule
+## Exceptions to the rule

-There are situations when end-user wants to know whether API/SDK are used correctly.
-For instance, it may be desirable to not deploy an app with the malformed monitoring configuration.
-Or catch an invalid use of OpenTelemetry API.
+SDK authors may supply settings that will allow end users to change the library's default error handling behavior.

-SDK authors may supply the setting that will allow to change the default error handling behavior.
+Application developers may want to run with strict error handling in a staging environment to catch invalid uses of the API, or malformed config.